 Great Falls is a larger medium-sized city located in the state of Montana.
-With a population of 59,638 people and 19 constituent neighborhoods, Great Falls is the third largest community in Montana.
+With a population of 60,403 people and 21 constituent neighborhoods, Great Falls is the third largest community in Montana.

 One of the benefits of Great Falls is that there is very little traffic.
-The average commute to work is 15.97 minutes, which is substantially less than the national average.
+The average commute to work is 16.27 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The per capita income in Great Falls in 2010 was $24,733, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
-This equates to an annual income of $98,932 for a family of four.
+The per capita income in Great Falls in 2018 was $30,765, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
+This equates to an annual income of $123,060 for a family of four.
 However, Great Falls contains both very wealthy and poor people as well.

+Great Falls is a somewhat ethnically-diverse city.
 The people who call Great Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Great Falls residents report their race to be White, followed by Native American.
-Important ancestries of people in Great Falls include Irish, Norwegian, English, and Italian.
+Important ancestries of people in Great Falls include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Great Falls is English.
 Other important languages spoken here include Spanish and German/Yiddish.